Bardeslay History, Family Crest & Coats of Arms

 Bardeslay Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Bardeslay has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bardeslay have been found, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Bardeslay family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Bardeslay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bardeslay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bardeslay family to the New World and Oceana
+Migration of the Bardeslay family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bardeslays to arrive on North American shores: William Beardsley, who came to New England in 1635 with Mary his wife and three children; Alexander Beardsley, who arrived in Delaware Bay in 1683 with his wife and daughter.